 This course is completely on-line.
-You will be responsible for "learning" the material and demonstrating that learning in a digital environment.
+You will be responsible for learning the material and demonstrating that learning in a digital environment.
 It is completely asynchronous, which means that we will not meet at any specific times.
-Office hours will be conducted on Zoom, but they are completely optional.
+You may e-mail me questions you have about the content or about assignments, and I will answer you by e-mail.
+If need be, I will set up a Zoom meeting with you to discuss your question or concern.
 This course is NOT self-paced however.
 You will be required to meet deadlines and follow the structure of the course throughout the five-week term.
 While you may read ahead and think about your assignments, you will not be allowed to "go ahead" and submit assignments ahead of time.
 The discussion board aspect stands in place for in-class participation and discussion.
-My contact with you will be limited to online comments and office meetings on Zoom (if you choose).
+My contact with you will be limited to online comments, e-mails and meetings on Zoom (if you choose).
 You must be an independent, self-motivated learner to do well in this course.
 It can be fun, but it will definitely be a lot of work on your part.
 The pace may seem extremely fast but we would be examining the same amount of material in a face to face class.
 This format demand lots of thoughtful reading and "keeping up" by using good time management skills.

-Instructor Communication Feedback on Assignments:
+Instructor Communication: Feedback on Assignments: